Early leaving exemptions

 What We Have Found

-Proportion of 15-year-old students enrolled who obtain an early leaving exemption.
+Proportion of 15-year-old students enrolled in school who obtain an early leaving exemption.

 Why This Is Important

 In order to achieve in education, students must be engaged and interested in learning.
 For many students this means staying at school.
 All schools face the constant challenge of ensuring that students feel they belong and are encouraged to participate.
 This promotes motivation, interest and achievement in learning.

 Enrolment in school is compulsory for all students aged between 6 and 16 years.
 However, parents of 15-year-old students may apply to the Ministry of Education for an exemption from schooling on the basis of educational problems, conduct, or if the student may not benefit from attending available schools.
 Parents are required to give details about training programmes or employment that the student would move on to in the event of an early leaving exemption being granted.

 Young people who leave school without qualifications may have difficulty performing in the workforce and may face difficulties in terms of life-long learning.
 However, Youth Guarantee Fund initiatives improve the transition from school to work by providing a wider range of learning opportunities, making better use of the education network, and creating clear pathways from school to work and study.
 The Youth Guarantee Fund is part of a wider Youth Guarantee suite of initiatives that includes Vocational Pathways and Secondary-Tertiary Programmes (such as Trades Academies).
 These initiatives provide opportunities for students to achieve a minimum of the National Certificate of Educational Achievement (NCEA) level 2 or equivalent, to enable progression to higher levels of study, training or employment.